FlowFuse/website/src/blog/2023/07/how-to-deploy-a-basic-opc-ua-server-in-node-red.md

 ---
-title: How to Deploy a Basic OPC-UA Server in Node-RED
+title: How to Deploy a Basic OPC-UA Server in Node-RED - Part 1
 subtitle: OPC-UA Server Information Modeling in Node-RED
 description: Basic Information on OPC-UA and How to Deploy an Example OPC-UA Server Flow.
 date: 2023-07-13